mlr-org/mlr/doc/knitted/tutorial/predict.md

 ```

-Alternatively, we can also predict directly from a task:
+Alternatively, we can also predict directly from a `task`:

 ```splus